Missouri State University provides resources to support international students make

 of his or her studies.”
 Contact Source: 22CFR. § 62.23(f)(2).

-Academic Training must be directly connected with a student’s major and field of study.
+Academic Training must be directly connected with a student’s major and field of

-an academic dean or supervisor explaining how the training benefits the students’
+from an academic dean or supervisor explaining how the training benefits the students’

 studies, and approval from International Services.